ShyAssassin/RhythmPy/README.md

 # RhythmPy
-A simple bot that plays rhythm games for you im still working on this btw :p
+A not so simple anymore bot that plays rhythm games for you im still working on this btw :p
 <a href="https://trello.com/b/IkrtUXl8/rhythmpy">Click here for the roadmap and planned features</a>